publiccodenet/about/activities/trainings/writing-issues.md

 A good first issue describes the issue as well as providing a step by step instruction on how to resolve it.

+## Closing an issue

+When an issue is something that cannot be worked on and prioritized it can be closed.
+Closed issues stay available and will turn up in search results so that people can see that it has been considered and the conversation will stay available.

+Closing an issue doesn't mean that this issue is never to be solved, but that it doesn't have a place in the shared backlog right now.

 ## Further reading

 * ["Writing meaningful GitHub issues results in better commit messages" by Michael Thorne](https://www.userx.co.za/journal/writing-good-github-issues-makes-for-better-commit-messages/)